Bechir-Brahem/INSAT-CP/README.md

 ## Introduction:

 This is a competitive programming website made to organize contests, and solve algorithmic problems and learn about algorithmic optimization techniques

+This web app accepts code submissions from signed up users. compiles them and then run the code with the input of the given problem and compares the output of the run to the correct solution.
+It also contains tutorials on the fundamental algorithmic topics

 ## Implementation: